Methods and sources for using digital evidence to discover hidden assets in a divorce case.

 A behind-the-scenes look at how private investigators collect legal evidence for the courtroom.
-Interview with Rob Kimmons, Private Investigator Click the play button, wait a few seconds and start listening to this Podcast.
+Interview with Rob Kimmons, Private Investigator Press PLAY to listen to podcast.
+(Allow a few seconds for loading.)
 Today it is my pleasure to be speaking with Rob Kimmons.
-Rob is from Houston, Texas and he owns a private investigation firm there
+Rob is from Houston, Texas and he owns a private investigation firm there called Kimmons

 By Nicholas G. Himonidis: Retaining outside assistance does not mean that a lawyer abdicates responsibility for how an investigation is handled.
 Lawyers have ethical and even legal responsibility for the actions of those they retain, especially investigators.